vladc15/CinemaSite/README.md

 # CinemaSite
-The site of a cinema - developed as a project during the first year of college
+The site of a cinema - developed as a project during the first year of college.

 It uses various aspects of web development, such as HTML, CSS, JavaScript and Canvas.